cbarrick/cbarrick.github.io/README.md

 List the desired plugins in `_config.yml` under the `plugins` section.

-Jekyll allows you to register plugins directly in the Gemfile by placing them under a group called `:jekyll_plugins`, and the official Jekyll docs advise this method.
-However, the Gemfile is ignored by GitHub Pages, so we must use the `_config.yml` method instead.
+While Jekyll allows you to register plugins in the Gemfile under the `:jekyll_plugins` group, this is not supported by GitHub Pages.
+We must explicitly list plugins in `_config.yml` to host the site on GitHub.

 Acknowledgements